mieszko4/co2po/README.md

 - displaying CO2 emission relative to each featured vehicle per kilometer
 - calculating CO2 emission depending on the selected means of transport and calculated distance from point A to B user feedback
+- fetching random information about impact of carbon dioxide emissions on environment from freebase
 - share option for social networks